TainanNeves/HEartLab_Workflow/README.md

 1. Run the code "main_synchronization" (..\03 - synchronization_optical_electric).
    - The code exports a variable containing all synchronized optical and electrical data.

+## 04 – Interpolate signal Laplacian
+This folder generate interpolated electrodes for analysis.
+- MEAs (11x11)
+- TANK (25x25)

+The signal in time for all those electrodes will be saved for the full electric recording time, But it keeps the informations needed to synchronaze if you need.

 ## 04 – signal_plot: Signal Plots